 Sirius builds upon recent advancements in nanosecond-granularity optical switching and increasing maturity of the optical fabrication ecosystem.
 It opens up the exciting opportunity of completely rethinking the cloud network stack from the ground up.
 This, we believe, can enable new cloud applications and scenarios that are difficult to support today.

 While Sirius re-imagines the network within data centers, we are also developing optical network technologies for future regional and WAN networks (Project Iris).
-In both these efforts, we aim to innovate across the cloud stack by co-designing the cloud’s software and hardware infrastructure.
+Both these efforts are part of our Optics for the Cloud push whereby we aim to innovate across the cloud stack by co-designing the cloud’s software and hardware infrastructure.
 Our cross-disciplinary team thus spans the entire stack, with experience in systems and networking, optics (system, sub-system and device-level), and hardware.